 We recommend all dental clinics test their dental waterlines quarterly to ensure dental water treatments are working properly and your patients and practice are safe.

-All of the statements in this article are based on the data from 20,000 consecutive water tests conducted by ProEdge Dental Water Labs in 2017.
+All of the statements in this article are based on the data from 40,000 consecutive water tests conducted by ProEdge Dental Water Labs in 2017.
 ProEdge has been testing dental water for 15 years and works closely with dental offices to correct failed water tests.
 The effectiveness data is derived from test data provided by hundreds of dental practices.
 The data is reported in this article the same way it is reported to our lab.
-The data contained in this paper is based on 20,000 water tests and indicates how a product is performing in the marketplace.
+The data contained in this paper is based on 40,000 water tests and indicates how a product is performing in the marketplace.
 It does not guarantee that any particular product will perform exactly as the effectiveness data is reported.
-For more detail information on dental unit water testing, email email@example.com or call us at 1-888-THE-EDGE (843-3343).
+For more detail information on dental unit water testing, contact our team or call today at 888.843.3343.